What is Jigsaw?

 Each year group has a Jigsaw character with its distinctive colour and a chime bar to encouragement calmness.

-Each Piece has two Learning Intentions: one is based on specific PSHE learning and one is based on emotional literacy and social skills.
+Each Piece (lesson) has two Learning Intentions: one is based on specific PSHE learning and one is based on developing emotional literacy and social skills.
 Jigsaw is relevant to children living in today’s world as it helps them understand and be equipped to cope with issues like body image, cyber and homophobic bullying, and internet safety.

 What is a mindful approach?